jaked/ambassadortothecomputers.blogspot.com/_posts/2011-04-07-logic-programming-in-scala.markdown

 {% endhighlight %}
-Neither alternative provides the expressivity of OCaml modules: with abstract types, consumers of `Logic` cannot return values of `T[A]` (we will see this below); with a type parameter, they can, but the type is no longer abstract.
+Neither alternative provides the expressivity of OCaml modules: with abstract types, consumers of `Logic` cannot return values of `T[A]` (as we saw above); with a type parameter, they can, but the type is no longer abstract.

 In OCaml we would write